rddl-network/node_maintenance/README.md

 1. Create transaction and write down TX-id
 2. call ./install.sh <network name> has_tx <tx-id>
 3. verify if the TX is available on all nodesg

+## Running the docker image
+1. please run 'tendermint init --home ./.tendermint' before running the planetmint-aio for the fist time.